kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 import MobileCoreServices
 ```

-`CoreSpotlight` is needed for all of the APIs prefixed with `CS` and `MobileCoreServices` is required for a special identifier that will be used to create the `CSSearchableItemAttributeSet` instance.
+`CoreSpotlight` is needed for all of the APIs prefixed with `CS`. `MobileCoreServices` is required for a special identifier that will be used to create the `CSSearchableItemAttributeSet` instance.

 Add a new computed property named `attributeSet` to **EmployeeExt.swift**.